Petition Live Speak up June 16, 8:30 AM · City Hall · The Town Hall just before the renewal vote. Sign the petition. Show up. Be heard. Sign Now →

 Talk to Media

-KOSU, Free Press OKC, and Carscoops have already covered this story.
-If you have contacts at local outlets, point them to the findings.
-The angle is simple: a surveillance system with zero published oversight, confirmed in writing by the department's own memo, with a contract renewal approaching.
+KOSU, Free Press OKC, KOCO 5, The Gayly, Hoodline, KGOU, News9, KFOR, and Carscoops have all covered this story.
+If you have contacts at local outlets that haven't yet engaged, point them to the May 27 town hall recap and the documented evidence on this site.
+The angle is simple: a surveillance system with zero published oversight, confirmed in writing by the department's own memo, with a contract renewal approaching in July.
 Reporters can reach us at OKCFlockWatch@gmail.com.

 6